ariaghora/noe/README.md

 </div>

 Noe is a framework to build neural networks in pure object pascal.
-Hence, the name — *noe (뇌): brain*🧠.
+Hence, the name — noe (뇌): brain: 🧠.
 It supports the creation of arbitrary rank tensor and its arithmetical operations.
 Some of the key features:
 - Automatic gradient computation
 - Numpy-style broadcasting
 - Interface with *OpenBLAS* for some heavy-lifting